shaunc/ember-grid/README.md

 When items will be added to and removed from the data array, the array must be an Ember Array (`Ember.A([...])`).
 Items must be added using `addObject`/`addObjects`/`pushObject`/`pushObjects` and removed with `removeObject`/`removeObjects`/`popObject`.

+### Promises

+Data can be supplied as a promise.
+Once the promise has resolved, the data will be rendered into the grid as normal.

 ## Override Styling

 Use the following selectors in your css to affect each part of the layout.